nocobase/website/content/articles/the-top-12-open-source-no-code-tools-with-the-most-github-stars/index.md

-**Note:** This data was last updated on February 14, 2025.
-We update it regularly to ensure you have the latest information! 😊
+📝 Note: This article was last updated on June 10, 2025.
+We regularly update the information to ensure you have the latest insights! 😊

 In this article, we will explore 12 leading open-source, no-code tools on [GitHub](https://github.com/topics/no-code), each distinguished by its star ranking.

 Each tool is designed to streamline and accelerate the development process, though they each focus on different application scenarios.

-From the highly customizable [NocoBase](https://www.nocobase.com/) for complex business systems to APITable for flexible data table management; from Teable supporting spreadsheet-style data operations to AMIS helping businesses quickly build admin panels; GrapesJS enables users to create web templates via a visual interface, Budibase simplifies internal tool development, and Directus offers a flexible headless CMS solution.
-Meanwhile, ToolJet serves as a powerful low-code development platform, Flowise enables visual AI workflow construction, NocoDB transforms traditional SQL databases into Airtable-style tools, n8n provides robust automation workflows, and Strapi remains a leading headless CMS solution.
+From the highly customizable [NocoBase](https://www.nocobase.com/) to the spreadsheet-style Teable, and the visual web template tool GrapesJS, Budibase focuses on internal tool development.
+Directus and Strapi offer flexible headless CMS solutions; ToolJet serves as a powerful low-code platform, Flowise supports AI process building, NocoDB makes SQL databases more user-friendly, and n8n provides automated workflows.
+Dify enables rapid development of intelligent AI applications, while AnythingLLM supports multi-format documents and private AI assistants.
+These tools cover core needs in back-office management, content management, automation, and AI applications.

 💡 **Read more:** [Top 15 Open-Source Low-Code Projects with the Most GitHub Stars](https://www.nocobase.com/en/blog/top-15-open-source-low-code-projects-with-the-most-github-Stars)